 RSU awards with service-based vesting align the interest of our NEOs with the interests of our stockholders by promoting the stability and retention of high-performing executive team members over the longer term.
-The RSUs generally vest over a four-year period in sixteen equal quarterly installments, provided the NEO remains employed with the Company though each applicable vesting date.
+The RSUs generally vest over a four-year period in sixteen equal guarterly installments, provided the NEO remains employed with the Company though each applicable vesting date.

-Fiscal 2022 Annual Equity Incentive Awards
+Fiscal 2023 Annual Equity Incentive Awards

-Taking into consideration the factors described in the "Compensation Setting Process" section, the Compensation Committee recommended to the Board to approve the following grants of RSU and PSU awards to our NEOs in fiscal 2022.
-The grant date fair values of the annual equity awards assuming target performance are set forth in the tables below.
+Taking into consideration the factors described in the "Compensation Setting Process" section, the Compensation Committee recommended the Board approve the following RSU and target PSU awards to our NEOs in fiscal 2023.
+The Board approved the awards with respect to the dollar amounts below, and the actual number of RSUs and target PSUs granted to each NEO was determined by reference to the average closing price of our Class A common stock as reported on the Nasdaq for each of the trading days in the month of March 2022.